Language and Page Formatting Options

 When configuring a password policy for synchronization, consider the following points:

-Password Sync can only link the Windows machine to a single Directory Server; to sync changes with multiple Directory Server instances, configure the Directory Server for multi-master replication.
+- Password Sync can only link the Windows machine to a single Directory Server; to sync changes with multiple Directory Server instances, configure the Directory Server for multi-supplier replication.